How to Write a Book And Get it Published: A Beginner’s Guide

 Here are a few things that you should be aware of:

 - You can edit your book anytime you want (since it will be a digital version).

-- You can rename and change the book cover anytime you want.
+- And you can rename and change the book cover anytime you want.

 - You do not need an ISBN to publish a digital copy with Amazon.
 They offer their own ASIN number for free.

 - You can publish your book with a pen name.